floriancourgey/blog/_posts/2019/2019-03-19-adobe-campaign-helpers.md

 ---
-title: Adobe Campaign helpers
+title: Adobe Campaign Javascript helpers for Workflows
-categories: [opensource,adobe campaign,tools]
+categories: [opensource,adobe campaign,tools,javascript,helpers,snippets]
 ---

 Javascript helpers for JSSP, Javascript in workflows and JST in Adobe Campaign, grouped by domains such as SQL, Linux, FTP or Currency.